-Study summaries and reference lists shall be provided for all analytical methods and study reports of the methods relevant for the application shall be provided.
-If the method has previously been submitted to the MS, evaluated and accepted at EU-level this should be indicated with reference to its assessment.
-If new methods are submitted a reason as to why these are needed should be provided.
+Study summaries and reference lists shall be provided for all analytical methods, and study reports of the methods relevant for the application shall be provided.
+If the method has been assessed and accepted at EU-level, this should be indicated with reference to its assessment.
+If new or old methods used for generation of data for risk assessment are submitted, a reason as to why these are needed should be provided with cross-references to the corresponding studies of the risk assessment (tox, ecotox, fate, residues or efficacy).